Current Fellows - Fourth Year Residents:

 What’s special about Baltimore?
 Baltimore is a city of many neighborhoods and therefore has something for everyone.
 Lots of places to eat, parks to go to, right on the water, and good hiking close by.

-Fabiola Morales Vias
+Fabiola Morales Vias, MD

 Hometown: Dorado, Puerto Rico